Rajendran2201/Rajendran2201/README.md

 I write regular blog posts, most of which you will find on my personal [website](https://rajendrancodes.vercel.app/) and [medium](https://medium.com/@rajendran22).
 I write about things I am familiar with, things that trip me up in my projects, and things that I am learning.
 Day-to-day, I create things with data using Python and Machine Learning.

-### My projects
+#### My Projects
-All of my projects are released as open-source on GitHub, including some of my GitHub trending projects:
+All of my projects are released as open-source on GitHub:

 - [wastewise](https://github.com/Rajendran2201/waste-object-detection): This proof-of-concept is a web application that can classify the waste objects in real-time.
 This project involved capturing real-world images, annotating and labelling the data, training, and evaluating the models.
 Four different YOLO models,  such as YOLOv10s, YOLOv10m, YOLOv11n, and YOLOv12s, were trained on the collected dataset.
 - [annonify](https://github.com/Rajendran2201/identification-and-redaction-of-PII-in-documents): This project is an end-to-end application designed to detect sensitive information in documents using YOLOv8.
 It aims to detect the PIIs in the document and redact them.
 It also provides functionalities to replace the PIIs when given a text input.